 2. Do I Need To Ask If The Bankruptcy Consultation is Free?

 However, if you choose to locate a bankruptcy attorney without our help, it is a good idea to confirm that the initial visit is free of charge.
 While most bankruptcy attorneys offer free consultations, there could be some that continue to charge for a case review.
+You can also check on the firm’s website to confirm whether it’s a free bankruptcy consultation.

 3. What Should I Expect in Terms of Attorneys’ Fees for Filing a Bankruptcy Case?